CMCD1996/Portfolio/_posts/2021-01-28-book-review-outliers.md

 ---
 layout: post
-title: "Book Review VI: Outliers - The Story of Success by Malcolm Gladwell"
+title: "Book Review VI: Outliers - The Story of Success by Malcolm Gladwell (Review in Progress)"
 ---

 This entry is a continuation of my book review series.